U.S. Chamber of Commerce Foundation, “2017 Corporate Citizenship Conference: Innovation Blitz”

-- Byte Back Executive Director Elizabeth Lindsey was awarded one of DC Inno’s ’50 on Fire’ awards.
-At this event she has the opportunity to become named an ‘Inno Blazer’ for her category.
+Byte Back Executive Director Elizabeth Lindsey was awarded one of DC Inno’s ’50 on Fire’ awards.

 October 31, U.S. Department of Housing and Urban Development’s ConnectHome Summit, “Using ConnectHome as a Platform for 21st Century Employment!”

-- A panel including Career Services Manager Derrick Washington discusses the possibilities for employment that can accompany improved home internet access provided by the ConnectHome program.
+A panel including Career Services Manager Derrick Washington on the possibilities for employment that can accompany improved home internet access provided by the ConnectHome program

 October 19, Brookings Metropolitan Policy Program and CityLab, “What Amazon HQ2 Signals About the Future of Cities”